Chrissie Swan

-Christina Swan (born 3 November 1973) is an Australian television and radio presenter and media personality.
-Swan hosts The Chrissie Swan Show on Nova FM.
-In 2022, she served as a judge on The Masked Singer Australia alongside Dave Hughes, Mel B and Abbie Chatfield.
+Christina Swan is an Australian television and radio presenter and media personality.
+She currently hosts the national afternoon radio show The Chrissie Swan Show on Nova, and the weekly lifestyle program Healthy, Wealthy and Wise on the Seven Network.

-She was the host of Chrissie, Sam and Browny on Nova 100 with Sam Pang and Jonathan Brown, Mix 101.1's afternoon show 3PM Pick-Up and breakfast program Chrissie & Jane with Jane Hall.
-Swan was a co-host of Network Ten's morning show, The Circle.
-Swan was a co-host on The Great Australian Spelling Bee.
-Swan previously hosted television series Can of Worms.
-Swan made television appearances on All Star Family Feud, The Project, Studio 10, Show Me the Movie!, Have You Been Paying Attention? and Hughesy, We Have a Problem.

 Career

 Television

 Her primary career was in copywriting before appearing on television in 2003 as a contestant on the reality TV series Big Brother where she was the runner-up.

 In 2010, Network Ten announced Swan as host of the new morning show The Circle alongside Denise Drysdale, Yumi Stynes and Gorgi Coghlan.
 The same year, she became a spokesperson for Jenny Craig, appearing in national print and television advertisements.

 In 2012, she became the host of the second series of Network Ten's Can of Worms, produced by Cordell Jigsaw Zapruder in association with Watercooler Media.
 In February 2013, Swan returned as host of the third series.

 In February 2015, she appeared on the Network Ten show I'm a Celebrity Get Me Out of Here!, finishing in third place.

 In August 2015, she appeared as a co-host of The Great Australian Spelling Bee alongside Grant Denyer.

 In March 2016, she became co-host of Long Lost Family on Network 10 alongside comedian Anh Do.

 In October 2021, she appeared on the Network 10 show Celebrity MasterChef Australia, being first to be eliminated.

 In 2022, she hosted the Australian version on the British comedy panel show, Would I Lie to You?
 Australia on Network 10.
 Later in 2022, it was announced that Swan will host a second season of the show set to air in 2023.

 In March 2022, Carrie Bickmore announced that she will be taking extended leave from The Project, and it was announced that Swan will fill in and host the show on Monday nights.
 Swan commenced filling in from Monday 4 April.

-In June 2022, Network 10 announced on Instagram that Swan would join the panel on The Masked Singer Australia for its fourth season as a replacement for Urzila Carlson.
+In June 2022, Network 10 announced on Instagram that Swan would join the panel on The Masked Singer Australia for its fourth season as a replacement for Jackie O. She returned for the show's fifth season in 2023, before it was axed in May 2024.

+In September 2025, Swan was announced as the host of a reimagined version of iconic Australian lifestyle show Healthy, Wealthy & Wise on the Seven Network and 7plus.
+The revival show airs at 7 pm Saturday's on Seven.